Home Report a Problem Pollution Journal Sewers & Drains Farmland

 When huge amounts of foam appeared in the river in February 2023, it was the trigger to explore what was happening in the Bollin, and it turns out a lot of people are working hard to improve the river:-

-• United Utilities are engaged in a £50m project adding a big storm surge storage tank at the Prestbury water works that serves Macclesfield, and reducing the levels entering the river to 0.3mg/l Phosphorus and 2mg/l Ammonia by end of 2024.
+• At the Prestbury water works that serves Macclesfield, United Utilities are engaged in a £50m project, adding a big storm surge storage tank and a new treatment process that will reduce the levels of Phosphorus and Ammonia entering the river to 0.3mg/l and 2mg/l respectively by the end of 2024.

 • Their next job is to introduce storm surge storage tank for the area's worst performing CSO (Combined Sewer Overflow) on Westminster Road, which discharges into the Bollin.

-• By the end of 2023 United Utilities were aiming to join Thames Water in publishing 'near real time data' on the state of their CSOs, so that the public can keep their dogs and children out of the river at appropriate times.
+• United Utilities have published a map for your phone, showing the state of their CSOs in 'near real time', so you can keep dogs and children out of the river at appropriate times.
+Link to Map

 • United Utilities have recruited and trained River Rangers to patrol and troubleshoot the river.
 Details